Serving all people by providing personalized health and wellness through exemplary care, education and research.

 In the brain, marijuana often has the opposite effect of CHS.
 It helps prevent nausea and vomiting.
 The drug is also good at stopping such symptoms in people having chemotherapy.

 In the digestive tract, marijuana seems to have the opposite effect.
 It actually makes you more likely to have nausea and vomiting.
 With first use, the signals from the brain may be more important.
 That may lead to anti-nausea effects at first.
 But with repeated use of marijuana, certain receptors in the brain may stop responding to the drug in the same way.
 That may cause the repeated bouts of vomiting found in people with CHS.

-It still isn’t clear why some heavy marijuana users develop the syndrome.
+It still isn’t clear why some heavy marijuana users get the syndrome.
 But others do not.

 People with CHS suffer from repeated bouts of vomiting.
 In between these episodes are times without any symptoms.
 Healthcare providers usually divide these symptoms into 3 stages.
 They are the prodromal phase, the hyperemetic phase, and the recovery phase.

 During the prodromal phase, the main symptoms are usually early morning nausea and belly (abdominal) pain.
 Some people also develop a fear of vomiting.
 Most people keep normal eating patterns during this time.
 Some people use more marijuana because they think it will help stop the nausea.
 This phase may last for months to years.

 The hyperemetic phase is next.
 Symptoms during this time may include:

 During this phase, vomiting is often intense and overwhelming.
 Many people take a lot of hot showers during the day.
 They find that doing so eases their nausea.
 (That may be because of the effects of the hot temperature on a part of the brain called the hypothalamus.
 It has effects on both temperature regulation and vomiting.)
 People often first seek medical care during this phase.